USS Mount McKinley: World War II

 After a brief shakedown cruise, she departed Norfolk 8 June 1944 for Hawaii, arriving at Pearl Harbor on 27 June.
-Mount McKinley got underway on 20 July, for Palau with Amphibious Group 5 embarked.
+Mount McKinley got underway on 20 July, for Palau with III Amphibious Corps embarked.

-The assault force arrived off Peleliu 15 September, with ComPhibGru 5 directing the landing of the 1st Marine Division.
+The assault force arrived off Peleliu 15 September, with Major General Roy S. Geiger, USMC, directing the landing of the 1st Marine Division.
 On 28 September, Mount McKinley proceeded to nearby Ngesebus Island to provide shore bombardment coordination.

 Mount McKinley left the area 14 October after Peleliu and the chain's other main islands were secure.
 After a stop at Hollandia, Dutch New Guinea, the ship sailed to San Pedro Bay, Leyte Gulf, for the assault on Leyte and Ormoc.
 While in San Pedro Bay, the force was under constant air attack, but Mount McKinley was not hit.
 On 15 December the ship participated in the invasion of Mindoro and proceeded to Lingayen Gulf to direct shore bombardment on 9 January.

 After directing an unopposed landing at San Narciso, near Subic Bay, the command ship returned to Leyte Gulf.

 On 21 March 1945, Mount McKinley proceeded to Kerama Retto off the southern coast of Okinawa.
 Six days prior to the last major assault of the war, Mount McKinley directed the landing of the 77th Infantry Division.
 For the next two months, she remained at anchorage at Kerama Retto, threatened by constant air attacks.
 On 22 May, she sailed for Saipan, thence to Pearl Harbor and San Francisco, arriving in CONUS 23 June.